This recipe for Slow Cooker Seasoned Roast is made with a homemade spice blend with a secret ingredient.

 - Place carrots in the bottom of a slow cooker that has been sprayed with non-stick spray (or use a disposable slow cooker liner).
 Cut potatoes into 1 inch cubes and place on top of carrots.
 Cut onion into large chunks and add to the slow cooker.
 Top with bay leaves.

 - Generously rub roast with the spice mixture on both sides.
-Place on top of vegetables, pour water or broth over the meat, and cook for 6-8 hours on low.
+Place on top of vegetables, pour water or broth over the meat, and cook for 6-8 hours at low temperature.

 - Remove from slow cooker and discard bay leaves.